broskicodes/chesski/README.md

 ## Work in progress

 A cautionary note: this app is a work in progress!
-I expect it to change rapidly as the idea developes further. __Feddback and feature requests are encouraged.__ Currently I am building this as a tool that will be useful to me, if you have ideas on how it could be more useful yto **YOU** please lkm :)
+I expect it to change rapidly as the idea developes further. __Feddback and feature requests are encouraged.__ Currently I am building this as a tool that will be useful to me, if you have ideas on how it could be more useful to **YOU** please lkm :)

 ## How to get in touch
 - Dm me on twitter (X?) [@_broskitweets](https://twitter.com/_broskitweets)